-This section has been designed to provide GTU students with disabilities with ready access to the information and forms you may need.
-For further information, contact the Dean of Students at 510/649-2464.
+This section has been designed to provide GTU MA, PhD, and Certificate students with disabilities with ready access to the information and forms you may need.
+For further information, contact the Dean's Office.

-The GTU participates in a consortium-wide “Students with Disabilities” policy which benefits from a collaborative arrangement with the University of California at Berkeley (effective, fall, 2006).
-The policy strives for consistent and equitable student access to educational opportunities throughout the GTU.
-In particular, it addresses a differently-able student’s ability to fulfill degree and certificate course and program requirements.
-The policy does cover GTU library use, student advising, GTU classroom activities and requirements, program exams, and capstone experiences such as theses and dissertations.
+The GTU strives for consistent and equitable student access to educational opportunities.
+In particular, it addresses a student’s ability to fulfill degree and certificate course and program requirements.
+The policy covers GTU library use, student advising, classroom activities and requirements, program exams, and capstone experiences such as theses and dissertations.
 It does not address extracurricular events sponsored by GTU member institutions, student housing, and administrative activities (e.g. registration, access to facilities, etc.).

-The GTU Dean of Students serves as the Disabilities Resource Officer (DRO) for the consortium.
-The DRO serves as a consortium-wide resource to develop expertise, provide information and consultation, and answer questions.
-The DRO works with Students With Disabilities Program staff at UCB who verifies accommodation eligibility and recommends accommodation options.
+The Senior Director for Student Success serves as the Disabilities Resource Officer (DRO) for GTU MA, PhD and Certificate students.
+As needed, the DRO may consult with the Students With Disabilities Program staff at UCB to verify accommodation eligibility and recommend accommodation options.
 While eligibility verification and recommendations for accommodations are centralized, implementation of accommodations reflects individual institutional resources and cultures.

 Student Request: The student is responsible for fully participating in the process and exercising due diligence to ensure that the provision of accommodations is successfully accomplished.
-The differently able student who wishes to request accommodations with her/his academic work submits a request form to the GTU DRO (the form is available on the GTU website).
+The student who wishes to request accommodations with their academic work submits a request form to the GTU DRO (the form is available on the GTU website).
 The student needs to include official written documentation with the form from a professional who has the credentials and expertise to diagnosis the student’s condition (a form for this step is available on the GTU website).
 The student is responsible for incurring any cost associated with the documentation.
-The DRO informs the student’s institutional contact that a request has been made and forwards the form and supporting documentation to the UCB Students With Disabilities Program office for review.
-The UCB office judges whether or not the student’s disability is eligible for accommodation and recommends a variety of possible accommodations.

-Accommodations are not intended to give differently-able students an unfair advantage, but to remove barriers that prevent differently-able students from learning and from demonstrating what they have learned, in the context of their formal degree or certificate program.
+Accommodations are not intended to give students an unfair advantage, but to remove barriers that prevent students with disabilities from learning and from demonstrating what they have learned, in the context of their formal degree or certificate program.

-The Timing of a Student Request: The differently-able student should request accommodations in advance of when the accommodation is needed.
+The Timing of a Student Request: The student should request accommodations early in the semester, well in advance of when the accommodation is needed.
 The student needs to factor in the amount of time required to secure written documentation from an appropriate professional.
-She/he needs to appreciate that the DRO and institutional contact person have other responsibilities and require a reasonable amount of time to integrate student requests within their workload.
-He/she also needs to appreciate the time required for GTU to collaborate with UCB on the verification and recommended accommodations process.
+It can take time for the coordination of the case review process as we collaborate on the verification and recommended accommodations process.

 Students eligible for academic accommodations will normally have their request reviewed and, if appropriate, approved no more than three weeks after submitting the request.

-Decision: The DRO works with the institutional contact to consider UCB’s decision.
-This gives individual GTU institutions the opportunity to participate in the decision-making process, particularly if UCB rejects a student request.
-If UCB recommends approval, the DRO works with the institutional contact to finalize accommodation options in the context of institutional resources and culture and to assure consistency and equity across the consortium.
+Decision: The DRO will finalize accommodation options in the context of institutional resources and culture and to assure consistency and equity across the consortium.
 An accommodation is not “reasonable” if it will necessitate modifications of the essential nature of a program or activity or would place undue financial or administrative burdens on the institution.

 Implementation: Accommodations will apply to all educational events described in the DRO’s email for up to three years.
 Students should use the DRO’s email to work with faculty and staff to arrange accommodations as needed.